 Opening and closing dates and times for room occupancy are specified in announcements distributed periodically by the Office of Residence Life.
 Students who wish to stay on campus during breaks may do so by signing up on MyCard.
 Break housing dates are available on MyCard.

 Students are required to follow all instructions regarding hall closing and break periods.
 The instructions are posted on fliers throughout the residence halls and on the Office of Residence Life website (www.muohio.edu/reslife).
-Additional instructions will be e-mailed to residents from the Office of Student Housing and Meal Plan Services regarding vacant spaces in residence hall rooms over winter break, room changes over winter break, and preparing rooms for a roommate at the beginning of the spring semester.
+Additional instructions will be e-mailed to residents from the HOME Office regarding vacant spaces in residence hall rooms over winter break, room changes over winter break, and preparing rooms for a roommate at the beginning of the spring semester.